JuliaTeachingCTU/Scientific-Programming-in-Julia/docs/src/lecture_04/lab.md

    end
    ```

-2. Note that you either have to `import` a method to overload it or do
+2. Note that you either have to `import` a method to overload it or
    define your functions like `Ecosystem.function_name` e.g.:
    ```julia
    EcosystemCore.eats(::Animal{Sheep}, ::Plant{Mushroom}) = true
    ```
    which is often the preferred way of doing it.

-3. Export all types and functions that should be accessible from outside your package.
+3. Export all types and functions that should be accessible from outside your
+   package.
+This should include at least `agent_count`, `simulate!`,
+   `every_nth`, probably at all species types, and the `World`.
 ```@raw html
 </div></div>
 <details class = "solution-body">